SaadAhmedJamal/SaadAhmedJamal/README.md

 I am Saad Ahmed Jamal and currently persuing master degree in Copernicus Digital Earth from University of Salzburg and University of South Brittany.

-🔭 I’m currently working on multi-modal learning and data fusion for earth observation
+🔭 Data science for earth observation